Modified-Sinusoid Motion-Law

 You CAN control the:

-Start Position - which usually flows from the End-Position of the Previous-Segment
+The Start Position usually flows from the End-Position of the Previous-Segment

 End Position